Jill Huinder

 She then expanded her experience in India, Australia, Peru, and the United States where she obtained a master’s degree in social sciences with a specific focus on Tourism for Development, and managed humanitarian, gender equality, financial inclusion, and human trafficking advocacy projects and programmes.

 Mrs Huinder obtained a second master’s degree from the Graduate Institute in Geneva, Switzerland, with a concentration on multilateral policies and laws to prevent human trafficking in the travel and tourism industry.
+In the summer of 2023, she commenced a doctoral programme in Peace and Conflict Studies at the UN Mandated University for Peace in Costa Rica.

 Having lived, worked, and studied extensively around the world to understand the interactive dynamics of postcolonialism, modern governance, and traditional knowledge, Mrs Huinder is driven to support evidence-based initiatives carried out through multilateral diplomacy and intercultural approaches that help foster global understanding, peaceful interaction, and effective solutions to critical global issues such as human trafficking.